Connor Wong Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the 11th-ranked team ERA among all MLB pitching staffs (3.90).
+- The pitching staff for the Guardians has a collective 7.5 K/9, the second-worst in the league.

-- Guardians pitchers combine to allow the sixth-fewest home runs in baseball (23 total, 0.9 per game).
+- The Guardians' 3.94 team ERA ranks 12th across all MLB pitching staffs.

-- Plesac (1-1) takes the mound for the Guardians in his fifth start of the season.
-He's put together a 6.50 ERA in 18 2/3 innings pitched, with 13 strikeouts.
+- The Guardians give up the seventh-fewest home runs in baseball (24 total, 0.9 per game).

-- The right-hander's most recent time out was on Sunday against the Miami Marlins, when he went five innings, surrendering three earned runs while giving up 10 hits.
+- Allen (1-0) starts for the Guardians, his second of the season.

-- In four games this season, the 28-year-old has a 6.50 ERA and 6.5 strikeouts per nine innings, while allowing a batting average of .354 to his opponents.
+- The lefty last pitched on Sunday against the Miami Marlins, when he tossed six innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.